awsdocs/amazon-redshift-developer-guide/doc_source/r_VARBYTE_type.md

   select to_varbyte('6162', 'hex')::varchar;
   ```
 + You can't use VARBYTE data types with Python or Lambda user\-defined functions \(UDFs\)\.
-+ You can't use a VARBYTE column as a sort key or a distribution key for an Amazon Redshift table\.
 + You can't create a HLLSKETCH column from a VARBYTE column or use APPROXIMATE COUNT DISTINCT on a VARBYTE column\.